belovedpearl/Currency_Converter/README.md

 ---

-* I have added red color to the header fonts to make some sections stand out to user.
+* I have added red color to the title fonts to make it stand out to user.

 * Red color was used to highlight a notice of wrong input from user.